IMasterIIChiefI-IST/AI-GasSensor-LowCost-HighPrecision/README.md

 Activation of air extractor;

 General Porpose air quality system.
 Creation of a system that a person or institution can use to report air quality on general basis.

+## Choosing the right Sensor for your application.

+We provide a HTML code for a graph that allow you to visualise the sensitivities (ppm) and to gases each sensor reacts to.

+(hypotetical - to be proven)
+To increase accuracy for a certain type of gas, you must pick multiple (different) sensors that have the same sensitivity for the same gases.
+   In this case, the network would take into consideration the gain of a specific gas over multiple sensors (for the same ppm range) and be able to correlate precisely what gas is present with a more accurate measure.

+To increase reading range, you must pick multiple (different) sensors that read the same gas over different ppm ranges.
+   In this case, the network would take into consideration the multiple gains over a large ppm range and be able to correlate that gas more quickly with a small increase in precision.

 ## Getting Started